 Total natural gas demand in Austria per year is around 90TWh (86.4 TWh in 2022 and 94.8TWh in 2021);

-Historically, most of Austria's gas demand has been supplied by Russia (average share of 80% over the last decades)
+Historically, most of Austria's gas demand has been supplied by Russia (average share of 80% over the last decades).

 Appendix C. Spatial location of the domestic renewable gas generation and demand 2040